-According to the Channel 4 report, the prime minister wants to know "the risks around the project" - including "WW2 munitions in the Irish Sea".
+According to a previous report by Channel 4, Prime Minister Boris Johnson wanted to know "the risks around the project" - including "WW2 munitions in the Irish Sea".

-Between logistics and costs, some have dismissed the scheme is unlikely to ever happen.
+Between logistics and costs, some have dismissed the scheme as unlikely to ever happen.

 However, one of the UK's leading architects Prof Alan Dunlop told Channel 4 News there would always be "naysayers".